david32768/Jynx/README.md

 	; invokedynamic { name desc  boot_method_and_parameters }
 	; see examples/Java11/Hi.java
 ```
-*	An interface method name should be preceded with a '@' in invoke ops and handles
+*	An interface method name should be preceded with a '#' in invoke ops and handles
 ```
 	; invokestatic anInterfaceMethod ; Jasmin 2.4
-	invokestatic @anInterfaceMethod ; Jynx
+	invokestatic #anInterfaceMethod ; Jynx
 ```
 *	if signature of a field is present must use .signature directive (NOT appear in .field directive)
 *	.package